yenyang/CS2-MoveIt/Code/MoveIt/Properties/Stable/LongDescription.md

 If you want to say thank you to **Quboid** with a donation you can do so on Paypal.
 I will replace the donation link once I've implemented sufficient changes.

 ## Translations
 I am looking for volunteers to help translate the mod into the other languages.
 For those interested please discuss the translation project in Cities Skylines Modding Discord.
-Thread: CSM Community Projects -&gt; move-it -&gt; Move It: Translations.
+Thread: CSM Community Projects -> move-it -> Move It: Translations.
 CrowdIn Link available here.

 ## Selecting: